fabiangothman/reactjs-sample-sass/README.md

-# reactjs-sample-sass
+# ReactJS App with SASS
-ReactApp sample using SASS library for JS and JSX
+Hello this is a ReactJS App using SASS library for JS and JSX

 # Getting Started with Create React App